dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 I'm running `fastdup==0.189` for this post.

 ### 🖼 Dataset
-In this post, I will be using an openly available image classification [dataset](https://www.kaggle.com/datasets/puneet6060/intel-image-classification) from Intel.
+I will be using an openly available image classification [dataset](https://www.kaggle.com/datasets/puneet6060/intel-image-classification) from Intel.
-The dataset contains 25,000 images (150 x 150 pixels) of natural scenes from around the world in six categories:
+The dataset contains 25,000 images (150 x 150 pixels) of natural scenes from around the world in 6 categories:
-1. buildings
+1. `buildings`
-2. forest
+2. `forest`
-3. glacier
+3. `glacier`
-4. mountain
+4. `mountain`
-5. sea
+5. `sea`
-6. tree
+6. `tree`

 {{< figure_resizing src="dataset_sample.png" caption="Samples from dataset." link="https://www.kaggle.com/datasets/puneet6060/intel-image-classification" >}}